Jc-alt logo

 else:

-# then: update outerRightMax
+# Then: update

 if height[right] >= outerRightMax: